 - Browsers Apple Safari and Mozilla Firefox have already blocked 3rd party cookies

-- Google has announced it will restrict 3rd part cookies from 2022
+- Google has announced it will restrict 3rd part cookies from the end of 2023

 - Many companies are now asking for permission to use first-party cookies when you first visit their site